masudmirza/Simple-ChatRoom/README.md

 - [Technologies](#Technologies)
 ---
 ## **Description**
-This is a mini chat application using HTML,CSS,JavaScript,Node.js,Express.js and PostgreSQLUsing from it is very basic.
-You judt enter your username and select room you want.
+This is a mini chat application using HTML,CSS,JavaScript,Node.js,Express.js and PostgreSQL.
+Using from it is very basic.
+You just enter your username and select room you want.
 ---
 ## **Installation**
 1. Start by forking this repository on Github.